underscoreio/shapeless-guide/src/pages/representations/adts.md

-[^adts]: Be careful not to confuse algebraic data types with "abstract data types", which are a different modelling tool with little bearing on the discussion here.
+[^adts]: Be careful not to confuse algebraic data types with "abstract data types", which are a different tool from computer science that has little bearing on the discussion here.

 In ADT terminology,
-"and" types such as rectangle and circle are called *products*, and "or" types such as shape are called *coproducts*.
+"and" types such as rectangle and circle are called *products* and "or" types such as shape are called *coproducts*.
 In Scala we typically represent products using case classes and coproducts using sealed traits: